wavefrontHQ/docs/pages/doc/charts.md

 A **tabular view** chart displays data per stream in a table format.
 A tabular view displays only one data point value per source.
 The value is a summary of all of available data points, as set in the Summarized By field, based on the configured time window.

-The following groups of options control the style of a Tabular View chart.
+The following options control the style of a Tabular View chart.

 <table>
 <tbody>